Last Updated: January 24, 2021

 Our big point is that you can't do this by yourself, and you shouldn't try.

 If you want to bring crime under control in your neighborhood, it is absolutely critical that witnesses to crimes and suspicious behavior be willing to speak up and talk with police about what they saw and experienced.
 Without this, offenders go free and eventually are likely to cause trouble for someone again.

-You need to show police that you have an organization that will help build confidence of residents that they can trust in police to protect their identities if they provide information.
-If the police are acting stupid by spending time in the house next door to a criminal, then knocking on the suspect's door immediately thereafter--only a neighborhood group can be strong enough to address this behavior with them and work out a better way for people with information to pass along information without endangering themselves.
+You need to show police that you have an organization that will help build resident trust in police to protect their identities if they provide information.
+If the police are acting stupid by spending time in the house next door to a criminal, then knocking on the suspect's door immediately thereafter--only a neighborhood group can be strong enough to address this behavior with them and work out a better way for people with information to pass along that intelligence without endangering themselves.